lizzieanthony/Recipe-Share/README.md

 # Recipe Share

 This is my Phase 2 (React) project throught Flatiron School.
-This site allows you to view shared recipes and create your own.
+This site allows you to view shared recipes and share your own.

 ## Open on your local machine: